 Greg and I met on our first Disney College Program back in 2012.
 That means the majority of our relationship is based around Disney.
 We never actually worked together but he did become a Photopass photographer after I left Disneyland.
 He came to visit when Tony, Jordan and I went to work at Walt Disney World, and he joined Jordan and I when I was about to set sail on the Disney Cruise Line.
 I was even able to sign him onto the ship while we were docked in San Diego.
 It’s rare to keep in touch with college friends, let alone Disney College friends, but Greg is one of the good ones.
 Always knows how to make you laugh, but is also there for you during the hard times.

 We’ve certainly seen each other at our worst (a rough night of undercooked chicken stir-fry), but have supported each other through the best of our personal journeys.
 Between him moving to Denver and me living in Seattle, we’ve kept in touch.
-I truely feel sorry for anyone not on his mailing list.
+I truly feel sorry for anyone not on his mailing list.

 Ten years later, I’m so very lucky to still call him my friend.
 Some of my fondest memories of working at Disney include him (and Jordan, too).
 It was nice to see and catch up with old friends from the park, some who still work there to this day.
 This was probably the first time I had been within driving distance of a Disney park and did not go.